WHERE DO TICKS HIDE ON YOUR BODY

 The lone star tick (Amblyomma americanum) behaves differently from deer ticks.

-It tends to attach quickly and remain in lower body regions rather than migrating upward.
+It tends to bite quickly and remain in lower body regions rather than migrating upward.

 Most commonly affected areas include: